Replication crisis: Consequences

 When effects are wrongly stated as relevant in the literature, failure to detect this by replication will lead to the canonization of such false facts.

 A 2021 study found that papers in leading general interest, psychology and economics journals with findings that could not be replicated tend to be cited more over time than reproducible research papers, likely because these results are surprising or interesting.
 The trend is not affected by publication of failed reproductions, after which only 12% of papers that cite the original research will mention the failed replication.
 Further, experts are able to predict which studies will be replicable, leading the authors of the 2021 study, Marta Serra-Garcia and Uri Gneezy, to conclude that experts apply lower standards to interesting results when deciding whether to publish them.

-Political repercussions

-The crisis of science's quality control system is affecting the use of science for policy.
-This is the thesis of a recent work by a group of science and technology studies scholars, who identify in "evidence based (or informed) policy" a point of present tension.
-In the US, science's reproducibility crisis has become a topic of political contention, linked to the attempt to diminish regulations – e.g. of emissions of pollutants, with the argument that these regulations are based on non-reproducible science.
-Previous attempts with the same aim accused studies used by regulators of being non-transparent.

 Public awareness and perceptions

 Concerns have been expressed within the scientific community that the general public may consider science less credible due to failed replications.
 Research supporting this concern is sparse, but a nationally representative survey in Germany showed that more than 75% of Germans have not heard of replication failures in science.
 The study also found that most Germans have positive perceptions of replication efforts: only 18% think that non-replicability shows that science cannot be trusted, while 65% think that replication research shows that science applies quality control, and 80% agree that errors and corrections are part of science.